75lb/grunt-boil/README.md

 #### options.args
 Type: `Array`
-Default value: []
+Default value: {}

-An array of string values to insert into each filename in newFiles.
+The data object to pass into

 ### Usage Examples